 This year's Blue Mountains Portraits exhibition in Katoomba features the youngest ever artist in its history, as well as a stunning collaboration between artist and subject.
-The Blue Mountains Cultural Centre exhibition closes on March 7 so this is the last chance to visit it before a new exhibition opens.
-There's plenty to see.
+The Blue Mountains Cultural Centre exhibition closes on March 7 so you've got limited time to see the works.